dagny099/citation-compass/TESTING_INSTRUCTIONS.md

 ./run_tests.sh
 ```

-This completes the comprehensive testing instructions for the Academic Citation Platform Phase 2 integration.
+This completes the comprehensive testing instructions for the Academic Citation Platform.